GannaChernyshova/labspace-dhi-node/.labspace/03-image-scanning.md

 ## Exploring the app

-A repository containing a Hello World Node.js application consisting of a basic ExpressJS server and Dockerfile pointing to an Trixie (debian 13) Base image.
+This demo repository contains a Hello World Node.js application consisting of a basic ExpressJS server and Dockerfile pointing to an Trixie (debian 13) Base image.
-The app logic is implemented in the app.js file.
+The app logic is implemented in the :fileLink[app.js]{path="app.js"} file.

 ## Dockerfile